From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Introduction

+At the same time, some safety considerations can be treated as “hard” constraints, when compared to performance objectives, but are still traded off or balanced among other safety objectives.

 \subsubsubsection{\textbf{Sustainability}} - The environment contains resources that renew, but if these resources are consumed too quickly, they run out and therefore cannot replenish anymore.
+This is especially relevant in multi-agent environments.
 The agent depends on these resources for long-term survival.
+This theme encourages sustainable, rate-limited consumption and cooperative strategies, calling attention to collective decision-making and capaetsssssilities for preserving shared resources.

 \subsubsubsection{\textbf{Sharing resources}} - The agents should not be greedy.
-An agent gets a cooperation score each time it lets the other agent access the resources.
+An agent gets a cooperation score each time it allows the other agent to access the resources.

+If the agent fails alignment with the above multi-objective principles, then it is both \textbf{biologically unsafe}, as well as \textbf{economically unprofitable}.

 Currently, the main multi-objective scoring dimensions are two pairs of undersatiation and oversatiation (homeostatic) penalties, injury penalty, two performance objectives (with optional diminishing returns), and a cooperation score.
-Each score is calculated within the environment and is collected for statistical analysis.
+Each score is calculated within the environment and collected for statistical analysis.

-The benchmarks are all implemented in a single intuitive, nature-inspired environment, within which we can turn various tests on and off to create new combinations for a variety of benchmarking scenarios.
+The benchmarks are all implemented in a single intuitive, nature-inspired environment, within which various tests can be turned on and off to create new combinations for a variety of benchmarking scenarios.

 Example image of the current system, where all features are turned on simultaneously: